 Fair payment of tax, based on the intention of tax law and in proportion to the location of economic value generated, is an important pillar of a company's social licence to operate.
 We believe that companies that seek to aggressively minimise their tax payments will face increasing reputational and financial risks.
 We expect companies to:

 - Comply with the intention of tax laws and regulations in all countries of operation. - Pay taxes in line with where economic value is generated. - Publish a global tax policy describing their approach to tax risk, controls and oversight, including any material variations across the entity.
 This should include policy on corporate structuring in low tax jurisdictions, intra-group transactions and the use of tax incentives from public authorities.
 Companies should ensure that their tax policies and practices do not damage their social license to operate in all jurisdictions in which they have a presence. - Disclose publicly the full extent of taxes paid or collected by them in each country.
 Reporting on each country should include the purpose of the local corporate entity along with comparable corporate data such as revenue, profit before tax and number of employees.
-Companies can use the Global Reporting Initiative Tax Standard as a framework for this disclosure. - Boards to ensure they have sufficient oversight of tax policy, risk and controls Boards to ensure they have sufficient oversight of tax policy, risk and controls in their work and relevant committee work.
+Companies can use the Global Reporting Initiative Tax Standard as a framework for this disclosure. - Boards to ensure they have sufficient oversight of tax policy, risk and controls in their committee work.